1992 No Demo Kitchen Renovation

 So that’s it.
 Lots and lots of sweat equity on the homeowners part.
 We hired the cabinet doors, and crown molding installation, as well as the painting.
 The rest was done by the homeowner.

-I will leave you with a peak into the Great room.
+I will leave you with a peak into the Great room from this no demo kitchen.

 Thanks for stopping